ds-ms2soft/aspclassiccompiler/aspclassiccompiler/Readme_DS_.txt

 make a proxy for ADODB
 convert a more complex page, find the other bits that are missing. copy a bunch of *.asp pages to my machine (or is that bad)? what is a good proof of concept? tdetail.asp is the hardest/best.
+Maybe find a page that is more complex, but also stand alone?

 for an include file:
 make a class that has methods, fields and a render content method.